SecurityRAT/securityrat.github.io/pages/securityrat/int_jira.md

 ## JIRA

-If you're not familiar with JIRA, please refer to the [project homepage](https://www.atlassian.com/software/jira).
+If you're not familiar with JIRA, please refer to the [project's homepage](https://www.atlassian.com/software/jira).

 ## Integration use cases